The Frogger: Production

 Seinfeld co-creator/star Jerry Seinfeld came up with the story of George attempting to preserve a Frogger high score himself.

 This episode's many working titles include "The Cake Parties".
-The table read was held on February 27, 1998, with filming taking place of March 2–4.
+The table read was held on February 27, 1998, with filming taking place on March 2–4.

 On the day of filming the real-life Frogger sequence, Seinfeld belatedly realized that the road lines were white, when they should be yellow to match the Frogger graphics.
 Production designer Tom Azzari came up with the last minute fix of covering the white lines up with yellow tape.
 Jason Alexander performed his own stunt, diving out of the path of an oncoming truck and being showered with the shrapnel of the crushed Frogger machine as the truck ran it over.
 The sound effects are actual sounds from Frogger, played in time with his movements.
 The sound that plays shortly after the machine is smashed by a truck is the "squash" sound when the frog is hit by a vehicle during the game.

-Nickelodeon star Drake Bell makes a cameo in this episode as the child who is first seen playing on the Frogger machine and loses due to George's unsolicited advice.
+Future Nickelodeon star Drake Bell appears in this episode as the child who is first seen playing on the Frogger machine and loses due to George's unsolicited advice.
 Overweight J. Peterman employee Becky was played by Seinfeld writer Jennifer Crittenden in a fatsuit.

 "The Frogger" is one of the few episodes in Seinfeld's later seasons to have no Kramer story.
 Kramer's intended storyline for the episode, in which he courts a woman he meets outside the bathroom, was filmed but cut from the episode in its entirety due to length constraints.

 The Frogger high score

 On September 24, 2005, The Twin Galaxies Intergalactic Scoreboard offered a $1,000 cash prize to the first video game player who could break George Costanza's fictional Frogger high score of 860,630 points as portrayed in the episode.
 No player was able to break this mark before the December 31, 2005, deadline.

 On December 22, 2009, Pat Laffaye of Westport, Connecticut, United States, scored a Frogger world record high score of 896,980 points.
-His score was beaten by Michael Smith, who scored 970,440 points on July 15, 2012.
-Laffaye again retook the Frogger world record with a high score of 1,029,990 on August 15, 2017.
-These are the only three scores that have been verified as having beaten the fictional George Costanza Seinfeld score.